 “What’s gotten into you, Rose?” he asked, bewildered.

 “Shhh… if you ask any more questions, you get no dance and I’ll leave you there the rest of the night.”

 Josh held his tongue as the way she spoke gave no room for doubt.
 She was dead serious and displeasing her at that precise moment would be a tomfoolery.

-Soon afterwards, she showed him the full lusciousness of her glorious ass, leaning closer and closer to have him smell the fabric and yearn for the chance of planting a kiss in such perfect vision.
-Her cascading, fiery hair tickled his nose as she executed a back flip over his head and then rubbed herself all over the back of the chair, touching some of his anterior erogenous zones in the process.
+Soon afterward, she showed him the full lusciousness of her glorious ass, leaning closer and closer to have him smell the fabric and yearn for the chance of planting a kiss in such perfect vision.
+Her cascading, fiery hair tickled his nose as she executed a backflip over his head and then rubbed herself all over the back of the chair, touching some of his anterior erogenous zones in the process.

 “Jesus was a holy man and I’m feeling anything but holy tonight, pet!” she teased as she slid her tongue inside his right ear.

 “No kidding… Holy Mother of… I… have no idea how you pulled that one off, but…”

 “You want more, is that it?
 Because that was only a taste of what I can do, you know?” she asked, exuding mind-bending seduction throughout her every pore.